buildlyio/collabhub/README.md

 **Introduction**

-Welcome to the Buildly Marketplace and Bug Reporting application!
+Welcome to the Buildly CollabHub and Bug Reporting application!
 This robust, full-stack micro-application is meticulously crafted using the Django framework.
-It empowers you to manage a thriving marketplace and effectively track and address bugs reported by your users.
+It empowers you to manage a thriving collabhub and effectively track and address bugs reported by your users.

 **Key Features:**

-* **Streamlined Marketplace Management:** Facilitate seamless operations for your marketplace with features tailored for both vendors and customers.
+* **Streamlined CollabHub Management:** Facilitate seamless operations for your collabhub with features tailored for both vendors and customers.
 * **Efficient Bug Reporting:** Empower users to effortlessly submit bug reports, allowing you to prioritize and resolve issues swiftly.
 (Highlight specific functionalities, e.g., screenshots, detailed descriptions)

 **Mono-Repo with Micro-Applications:**